alexistr/Homework-Assignment-4/README.md

 The menu is hard coded in lib/menu.js.
 Obviously you'll need a stripe and a mailgun account.

+# CLI
+type help or man to get the list of the CLI command

 # GUI navigation ###

 ## Signup